ModanwalPriti06/JS-NOTES/README.md

 ```

 ## Null Coalescing
+- In JavaScript, the nullish coalescing operator (??) is a logical operator that returns its right-hand operand when its left-hand operand is null or undefined; otherwise, it returns its left-hand operand.
-The null coalescing operator (??) in JavaScript is used to provide a default value when a variable is either null or undefined.
+- The null coalescing operator (??) in JavaScript is used to provide a default value when a variable is either null or undefined.
 It was introduced in ECMAScript 2020 (ES11) and is often used as a shorthand for ensuring a fallback value.

 Note : If you are using this ?? operation take care can only compare between 2 operand (1 ??
 2)
 ```